 The most popular Scandinavian location for travelers to experience the natural phenomenon of the Midnight Sun is in Norway at the North Cape (Nordkapp).
-Known as the northernmost point in Europe, at the North Cape there are 76 days (from May 14 - July 30) of proper midnight sun and an additional few days with partial sun before and after.
+Known as the northernmost point in Europe, at the North Cape, there are 76 days (from May 14 to July 30) of proper midnight sun and an additional few days with partial sun before and after.

 Locations and times of the Midnight Sun in Norway:

-- Lofoten & Vesterålen: Late May - Mid July
+- Lofoten and Vesterålen: Late May to Mid July

 If You Can't Sleep

 In Norway and Greenland, locals often adjust to these changes naturally and require less sleep.
-If you have problems sleeping due to the daylight during Midnight Sun, try to darken the room by covering the window.
-If this does not help, ask for assistance - you won't be the first.
+If you have problems sleeping due to the daylight during Midnight Sun, try to darken the room by covering the windows.
+If this does not help, ask for assistance—you won't be the first.
 Scandinavians will understand and will do their best to help eliminate light from your room.